 Presence

 beryl includes a presence system for tracking connected users and their metadata.
-It's built on a CRDT (conflict-free replicated data type) that automatically resolves conflicts across distributed Erlang nodes.
+It's backed by the lattice_presence CRDT (conflict-free replicated data type), which automatically resolves conflicts across distributed Erlang nodes.

 How it works